Posted: 2 years ago, last updated 15 months ago.

 This is not yet rated by PEGI or ESRB, but has a 4+ rating on the Apple App store.

 6+ year-olds usually have the required skill to enjoy this game.
 The story telling and the disassembly and fixing of items is good for younger children.
 This does get more complex, but with a bit of adult help even the very young can enjoy this.

 Assemble With Care

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Assemble With Care or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Assemble With Care in how they play or their theme.
 These are good alternative games to Assemble With Care.

 Our experts have hand-picked the following board games that offer a similar experience or theme to Assemble With Care..